adobe/alloy-samples/media-collection/LAUNCH.md

 # Overview

-Customers that are using Launch to implement Adobe solutions, have the possibility to implement Media on their websites.
+Customers that are using Adobe Tags to implement Adobe solutions, can implement Media using Web SDK Tags Extension..

 # Configuration